vaarn/vaarn.github.io/basic-rules.md

 On a hit, the attacker rolls their weapon's damage die to determine how many __Hit Points__ (__HP__) the defender loses.
 A bonus damage die of the weapon's type may be added to the roll if the ideal weapon was used against an enemy type.

 ## Wounds and Healing
-When a character reaches 0 HP, their HP remains at 0 until they take a Rest or are healed by someone.
-From that moment on, all subsequent damage causes them to acquire **Wounds**, which fill item slots and incur penalties until healed.
-The amount of damage taken determines which wound they get.
-If ten item slots are marked with Wounds, the character dies.
-The same applies if any ability defense drops to zero.
+When a character takes damage and their remaining HP drops below 0, they receive corresponding **Wounds** from the chart below.
+Wounds occupy item slots.
+If 10 item slots fill with Wounds, the character dies.
+A character also dies if any ability defense drops to 0.
+When a character is healed, their HP recovers as though starting from 0.

 |DAMAGE PAST 0HP|WOUND|SLOTS|DESCRIPTION|
 |---------------|-----|-----|-----------|